daddyawesome/PythonStat/README.md

 # PythonStat
-## My Repositry for tHings I will be learning from Kaggle
+## My Repository for the things that I am going to learn from Kaggle

 All Stat related stuff will be save here